 - Six Months Post-Op: All swelling should have subsided at this point, revealing your full breast augmentation results, which we’ll discuss and evaluate during your six-month appointment.

-- One Year Post-Op: Our board-certified plastic surgeons encourage our patients to come in for free yearly checkups regardless of the type of plastic surgery procedure.
+- One Year Post-Op: Our plastic surgeons encourage our patients to come in for free yearly checkups regardless of the type of plastic surgery procedure.

 If you’re interested in breast augmentation, please contact Legacy Plastic Surgery in Exton, Pennsylvania today at 610-524-8244 to schedule your consultation.
 Our plastic surgeons and skilled medical staff serve patients from Exton, Paoli, the Main Line, Chester County, Philadelphia, Eastern Pennsylvania, Delaware and other areas.